IFTTT/JazzHands/README.md

 ### Gestures

-Jazz Hands is flexible enough that it can accept timer input from many different types of sources, and this includes UIGestureRecognizers.
+Jazz Hands is flexible enough that it can accept timer input from many different types of sources, including `UIGestureRecognizer`.

 ```objc
 - (IBAction)handlePan:(UIPanGestureRecognizer *)recognizer {